Tiled Matrix Multiplication

 LayoutTensor tile API

-out_tile = out.tile[TPB, TPB](block_idx.y, block_idx.x) a_tile = a.tile[TPB, TPB](block_idx.y, idx) b_tile = b.tile[TPB, TPB](idx, block_idx.x)
+out_tile = output.tile[TPB, TPB](block_idx.y, block_idx.x) a_tile = a.tile[TPB, TPB](block_idx.y, idx) b_tile = b.tile[TPB, TPB](idx, block_idx.x)

 This directly expresses “get the tile at position (block_idx.y, block_idx.x)” without manual coordinate calculation.
 See the documentation for more details.